doreenhii/noetherPerception/noetherTheorem.md

 ---

 <blockquote>
-	Symmetry [of a variational problem] implies a conserved quantity with a one-to-one correspondence, which conservation law can be derived by applying the least action principle.<br /><br />
+	Symmetry [of a variational problem] implies a one-to-one correspondence with a conserved quantity, which conservation law can be derived by applying the least action principle.<br /><br />
-	Mathematical notations of Noether's theorem, written with minimal assumption on reader's mathematical background.
-Expandable step-by-step derivations are included so that any interested reader may understand and appreciate the theorem.
+	Mathematical notations of Noether's theorem, written with minimal assumption on reader's background.
+Expandable step-by-step derivations are included to help anyone who is interested to understand and appreciate the theorem.
 </blockquote>

 <header class="major">
     <h2>Noether's Theorem</h2>
 </header>
-<p>Text on this page is heavily based on the book *Emmy Noether’s Wonderful Theorem*, by Dwight E. Neuenschwander. </p>
+<p>Text on this page is heavily based on the book <i>Emmy Noether’s Wonderful Theorem</i>, by Dwight E. Neuenschwander. </p>
 <div class="box">
 	<p>If under the infinitesimal transformation $t' = t + \varepsilon \tau + ...; q'^\mu = q^\mu + \varepsilon \zeta^\mu + ...$, the functional $\Gamma = \int_a^b L(t, q^\mu, \dot{q}^\mu)\ dt$ is both invariant and extremal, then the following conservation law holds: $p_\mu  \zeta^\mu - H\tau = \text{constant}$.
 	</p>